-We have so many talented people graciously providing entertainment for our event this year!
+We had so many talented people graciously providing entertainment for our event this year!

-Author, journalist and podcaster Michael Pope will provide some little known, yet fascinating historical anecdotes about Mardi Gras.
+Author, journalist and podcaster Michael Pope provided some little known, yet fascinating historical anecdotes about Mardi Gras.

 Michael is a reporter for Virginia Public Radio and Connection Newspapers who is also the co-host of the Transition Virginia podcast.
 He is the author of four books about the quirkier aspects of Northern Virginia history.

-Sigrid Eilertson will be demonstrating how she makes a vibrant and colorful Mardi Gras mask.
-She has graciously donated the mask to BRAWS and it will soon be for sale in our Silent Auction!
+Sigrid Eilertson demonstrated how she made a vibrant and colorful Mardi Gras mask.
+She graciously donated the mask to BRAWS and it was for sale in our Silent Auction!
 Sigrid believes masks give us the ability to become something else, to transform ourselves and find a new identity.
 Throughout the ages, masks have defined us, defied us and beguiled us.
 Starting with our ancient ancestors, steeped in ritual and ceremony, they connect us to whence we came.

 Sigrid is an Artist and an Art Therapist in Charlottesville, Virginia.
 She has a Masters Degree in Art Therapy from Marylhurst College and a BA in fine Arts from the College of Charleston.
 She is also a certified Restorative Yoga Instructor.
 Additionally, she is a local exhibiting artist, an avid gardener and a lover of all things furry.
 Sigrid has “lived a full life, traveling the hippy trail in Europe, having been a truck driver, working on a Lakota Reservation in South Dakota, employment on a psychiatric ward for 10 years as an art therapist and most recently becoming a mother.”
 All of these experiences have had a profound effect on her art.